 The eRouter is also responsible for reinserting the Ethernet header of IPv6 packets.
 The eRouter has at least one MAC address for its Operator-Facing IP Interface and one MAC address for its Customer-Facing IP Interface that are shared for IPv4 and IPv6 (see Section 8.3).
-The eRouter MUST use the MAC address assigned to its Operator-Facing IP Interface as the source MAC address for all IPv6 packets that it sends out its Operator-Facing IP Interface.
-The eRouter MUST use the MAC address assigned to the Customer-Facing IP Interface as the source MAC address for all IPv6 packets that it sends out its Customer-Facing IP Interfaces.
-Per [RFC 4861], the eRouter uses the MAC address of the next-hop address learned via Neighbor Discovery as the destination MAC address for the IPv6 packet.
+The eRouter MUST use the MAC address assigned to its Operator-Facing IP Interface as the source MAC address for all IPv6 packets that it sends out its Operator-Facing IP Interface as the source MAC address assigned to the Customer-Facing IP Interface as the source MAC address assigned to the Customer-Facing IP Interface as the source MAC address for all IPv6 packets that it sends out its Customer-Facing IP Interface as the source uses the MAC address of the next-hop address learned via Neighbor Discovery as the destination MAC address for the IPv6 packet.